danielchochlinski/MERN-Task-App/README.md

 To run frontend navigate in command prompt to "client" and then run as dev use: npm start. <br/ >
 App should be running on development server.<br />
 <br/>
+Install mongodb compass and connect to port 27017 <br/>

 To test the backend use postman.<br/>
 https://app.getpostman.com/join-team?invite_code=c15dd1203ec77ae21c7b8250c3c8a8ac <br />